JaedanC/pygui/README.md

 ## Getting Started

-The easiest way to get started with pygui is to install using pip:
+The easiest way to get started with pygui is to install using pip.
+NOTE: You must have Visual Studio build tools for C++ downloaded as this will need to compile for your version of Python:

 ```bash
 pip install pygui-cython